 This approach presents strong interaction with society.
-In this scenario, the PPCIC presents itself as the first stricto sensu postgraduate program in Brazil with a focus on Data Science.
-This opens up a prominent space for CEFET/RJ in the Brazilian scenario in this field, which brings opportunities to establish various partnerships and actions that increase the social insertion of the Program.
+In this scenario, the PPCIC presents itself as the first graduate program stricto sensu in Brazil with the focus on Data Science.
+This opens a prominent space of CEFET/RJ in the Brazilian scenario in this domain, which brings opportunities to establish various partnerships and actions that increase the social insertion of the program.

-Interfaces with Basic Education
+Interfaces with basic education

-By training, the PPCIC was built in such a way as to interact with basic education, since part of its teaching base also works in secondary technical education.
-It is also worth noting the interaction promoted by researches directed to teaching carried out in the Line of Data Management and Applications.
-The computational artifacts produced aim to strengthen learning in both computer education and basic education.
-Also, actions to evaluate the result of artifacts produced are underway through interactions with public institutions of primary and secondary education in the city of Rio de Janeiro.
-These actions already occur in several works of conclusion of courses and scientific articles with this bias.
-We highlight the last four scientific articles published in the Brazilian Symposium on Informatics in Education.
+Since creation, PPCIC was conceived in order to interact with basic education since a significant number of professors work in Technical High school courses.
+In addition to teaching classes in middle-level technical education, PPCIC professors have also actively guided scientific initiation projects of the PIBIC-EM program, with the offer of scholarships from CNPq and CEFET/RJ.
+This activity, besides contributing to the formation of students, also enables them to interact with undergraduate and graduate students, promoting the verticalization of teaching and awakening their investigative spirit.
+Also noteworthy is the interaction promoted by research focused on teaching conducted in the line of Data management and Applications.
+The computational artifacts produced aim to strengthen learning both in computer teaching and in basic education.
+Also, actions to evaluate the results of the artifacts produced are underway through interactions with public institutions of elementary and secondary education in the city of Rio de Janeiro.
+These actions already occur in several studies of completion of courses and scientific articles with this bias.
+The latest published scientific articles are highlighted on the theme:

-All of these articles have a connection with basic education, since they are applications that strengthen the learning of the content addressed and, at the same time, have a connection with Data Science, especially through the statistical analysis of the evaluations of the artifacts produced.
+All these articles are linked to basic education, as they are applications that strengthen the learning of the contents covered and, at the same time, are linked to Data Science, primarily through the data analysis of the artifacts produced.